nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Finds a client based on the details provided.
 Details that can be supplied are the names and tags.

 Note:
 * The matching with supplied names and tags are case-insensitive.
+E.g. `name/alice` will find both `alice` and `Alice`
 * Names and tags can either be separated by spaces or prefixes.
 E.g. `name/alice bob` is the same as `name/alice name/bob`
 * Invalid names and tags will be ignored.
 E.g. `name/alice name/!!! name/` is treated the same as `name/alice`